Evangelos-Karavas/Neural-Networks-For-Human-Gait-Prediction/README.md

 * Predictions: Saved predictions in excel files.
 All Neural Network models save the predictions in the corresponding excel file.

-* Saved_Models: Saved Keras models for each neural network to be used by ROS2 control node in another [project](https://github.com/Evangelos-Karavas/Exo-suit-control).
+* Saved_Models: Saved Keras models for each neural network to be used by ROS2 Control node in another [project](https://github.com/Evangelos-Karavas/Exo-suit-control).

 * Scaler: Saved Scaler for phase variable and timestamps approach to use later with ROS2 Control node.

 ## 3. ROS2 Control
 All the Neural Network Models created in this project were used for the joint angle control of a lower-limb exoskeleton.
 It's a beta simulation for the exoskeleton to be used to children with cerebral palsy.

+For more information look at the project [Exo-suit-control ](https://github.com/Evangelos-Karavas/Exo-suit-control)